haridusministeerium/bctl/README.md

 As this solution caches set brightness values there's no need to query it from ddcutil, making e.g. desktop notification generation simpler.

-Also screen connections & disconnections are kept track of via an udev monitor, and there's an option to force all the screens' brightnesses to be kept in sync.

 ## Managing external displays